Ex-MLAs to get pension for one term only: Punjab CM | Politics

 Ex-MLAs to get pension for one term only: Punjab CM

+''Ex-MLAs in Punjab, even if they have won twice, five times or ten times, they will now get pension for one term only,'' said Mann in a video message while adding that several MPs are also getting pension for remaining MLAs earlier.

+The CM said money saved from it will be spent on the welfare of people.

+''Our political leaders, including MLAs, seek votes from you with folded hands by saying that give us a chance to serve you,'' Mann said addressing people.

-He said several MLAs who won thrice, four times or five times and then after losing the elections or after not getting tickets for contesting the polls, get lakhs of rupees in pension per month.
-"Somebody gets Rs 3.50 lakh and somebody gets Rs 4.50 lakh and somebody gets Rs 5.25 lakh as pension.
-It puts a financial burden of crore of rupees on the exchequer," Mann said.
+But you will be surprised to know that several MLAs who won thrice, four times or five times and then after losing the elections or after not getting tickets for contesting the polls, get lakhs of rupees in pension per month, Mann said.

-The CM said the money saved with this decision will be spent on the welfare of people.

-He further said there will be a reduction in their family allowances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)